I Dare To Dongxichong

 January 07, 2022

-In the middle of our hike, we rested nearby the stalls at the sandy beaches.
+In the middle of our hike, we rested near the stalls on the sandy beaches.
 You would think we’d have a relaxing picnic lunch, but nope, local teachers and international teachers compete by kicking a Chinese shuttlecock called Jianzi (毽子).
 The goal is simple: keep the Jianzi up in the air by not using your hands.
 So far, our best record was four kicks before it fell to the ground.

 Near the end, it’s just me with the rest of the international teachers drinking overpriced beverages like a bottle of Pocari Sweat for 8 RMB instead of 5 RMB.
 Where did the rest of the local teachers go?
 We waited for at least half an hour wondering if they’re going to be okay or if someone had a medical emergency.

-As it turns out, the local teachers took their sweet time not because of their lack of physical prowess, but rather, the need for selfies compelled them to take photos every five minutes.
+As it turns out, the local teachers took their sweet time not because of their lack of physical prowess, but rather, because the need for selfies compelled them to take photos every five minutes.
 Truth to be told, I couldn’t blame anyone stopping often at the staircase to the observatory.

 February 15, 2022